 Findings: Effects of Cannabis on Super Canal Dehiscence Syndrome

 Cannabis can help super canal dehiscence syndrome patients manage the nausea that commonly accommodates the sensation of dizziness or vertigo.
-Cannabis has been shown to effectively reduce or prevent nausea and vomiting stemming from a variety of causes (Sharkey, Darmani & Parker, 2014) (Parker, et al., 2015).
-Two major cannabinoids found in cannabis, tetrahydrocannabinol (THC) and cannabidiol (CBD) have been shown effective at regulating nausea and vomiting.
-The cannabinoids activate cannabinoid receptors (CB1) of the endocannabinoid system, which have been shown to suppress vomiting (Parker, et al., 2003).
-Studies also suggest that CBD effectively produces anti-nausea effects because of its activation of the sommatodendritic 5-HT(1A) autoreceptors in the brain stem (Rock, et al., 2012).
+Cannabis has been shown to effectively reduce or prevent nausea and vomiting stemming from a variety of causes Parker, et al., 2015).
+The major cannabinoids found in cannabis, including tetrahydrocannabinol (THC), have been shown effective at regulating nausea and vomiting.
+Cannabinoids interact with cannabinoid receptors (CB1) of the endocannabinoid system, which have been shown to suppress vomiting (Parker, et al., 2003).

 States That Have Approved Medical Marijuana for Super Canal Dehiscence Syndrome